State-Space Constraints Can Improve the Generalisation of the Differentiable Neural Computer to Input Sequences With Unseen Length: Supplementary Materials

 \subsection{DNC Performance with Extended Memory}

-Table \ref{table:scores_method_stat_extmem} shows descriptive statistics of the trial performances averaged between $N_{in} = 2$ to $450$.
-We also conducted Mann-Whitney U tests on the averaged trial performances, and provide the FDR corrected $p$-values in Table \ref{table:scores_method_test_extmem}.
+Table \ref{table:scores_method_stat_extmem} shows descriptive statistics of the trial performances averaged between $L_{in} = 2$ to $450$.
+In addition, Mann-Whitney U tests were conducted on the averaged trial performances.
+The FDR was controlled at $q=0.05$ \cite{Benjamini1995}, adjusted p-values are reported in Table \ref{table:scores_method_test_extmem}.